DiegoOrtego/LabelNoiseMOIT/README.md

 # Multi-Objective Interpolation Training for Robustness to Label Noise
-(Official implementation)

-Interpolated supervised contrastive learning and semi-supervised learning for robustness to label noise!
+Interpolated supervised contrastive learning and semi-supervised learning for robustness to label noise.
 We achieve state-of-the-art results in CIFAR-10, CIFAR-100, Mini-ImageNet and Mini-WebVision!

 Important note: Our method is robust in all scenarios with a single parametrization.
 We only modify typical training parameters (epochs, learning rate scheduling, batch size or memory size).